320+ General knowledge questions and answers to choose from for your virtual quiz - TheNewsTrace

 - What number of totally different groups have received the Premier League because the begin of the inaugural season in 1992/93?

-- In tennis, who has received extra Girls’s Singles Grand Slam titles – Martina Navratilova or Serena Williams?
+- In tennis, who has received extra Ladies’s Singles Grand Slam titles – Martina Navratilova or Serena Williams?

 - What rating did cricketing legend Don Bradman common as a batsman throughout his profession?